SAP-archive/lumira-extension-da-sample/Docs/walkthrough/quickstart.md

 -------
 ####docs/rename-dae.exe
 Script to replace text, rename files and folders to match a new extension name
-* Run the executable from the `docs` folder on a fresh copy of this repo
+* Run the executable from the `Docs` folder on a fresh copy of this repo
 * Enter the name of the new extension, no spaces, ex: `GoogleDocs`
-* Enter the package path, exclude the extension name, ex: `com.companyname.bi.da`
+* Enter the package path, exclude the extension name, `com.sap.bi.da.extension`
 * Rename the project folder and test the modified code

 #### want more?